 This includes a physical assessment including pap smear, urinalysis, and screening for anemia and hypertension.
 It also includes screening for breast and cervix abnormalities.

-Sexually Transmitted Disease or STDs
+Sexually Transmitted Infections or STIs

-Sexually Transmitted Disease (STD) Clinic
+Sexually Transmitted Infection (STI) Clinic

 We are able to test for:

 - Certain vaginal infections including:

 STI testing is by appointment only.
 Please call (316) 321-3400 for an appointment, to speak to a nurse regarding STI questions, or for information on the costs of testing.
 Fees and costs vary depending on the services provided.
 Test results can take between 10 to 14 days.

 This is a state funded program that allows qualified women age 50 to 64 to have annual screenings for breast cancer and women age 40 to 64 to have annual pelvic exams and pap tests.
 Contact the Health Department at (316) 321-3400 for more information.